bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 Figure X. Code to pull a packet from the Qualcomm `rx` queue and call, e.g., `af_inet`, in [`drivers/net/qualcomm/emac-emac.c`](https://github.com/torvalds/linux/blob/master/drivers/net/ethernet/qualcomm/emac/emac-mac.c#L1087).

-After the driver sets up the `skb` by adding the device driver to it, it calls to `napi_gro_receive` to deliver it to the upper layers.
+The driver sets up the `skb` such as adding the device driver the `skb.
+It then calls `napi_gro_receive`.
+GRO is resonsible for aggregating packets for the same stream before delivering them to the network stack.

 ```c